telefonicaid/iotagent-json/docs/deprecated.md

 	* A tag, e.g. `1.8.0 `.
 It points to the base version.
 	* A release branch, `release/1.8.0 `.
 The HEAD of this branch usually matches the aforementioned tag.
 However, if some hotfixes were developed on the base version, this branch contains such hotfixes.
-* Documentation corresponding to old versions can be found at [readthedocs.io](https://fiware-iotagent-json.readthedocs.io).Use the panel in the right bottom corner to navigate to the right version.
+* Documentation corresponding to old versions can be found at [readthedocs.io](https://fiware-iotagent-json.readthedocs.io).
+Use the panel in the right bottom corner to navigate to the right version.

 * Docker images corresponding to iotagent-json can be found at [Dockerhub](https://hub.docker.com/r/fiware/iotagent-json/tags/).